jean-pierreBoth/coreset/README.md

 ## Fromhnsw

 The workspace sub-crate *fromhnsw* provides an implementation of the trait *MakeIter* to run the coreset algorithm on data stored in Hnsw structures of the crate [hnsw_rs](https://crates.io/crates/hnsw_rs).
 A binary *hcore* provides direct coreset or coreset+kmedoid computations with output in the form of a csv file.
 See the [Readme](./fromhnsw/README.md).

+## Building

+To compile the whole crate (and subcrate *fromhnsw*) enabling coreset computations on hnsw data run :
+**cargo build --release --all  --bin hcore**

+To get the whole doc:
+**cargo doc --no-deps --all**

+### Simd

+The crate anndists provides simd via 2 features *simdeez_f* on Intel, or stdsimd (portable but requires rust nightly).
+You can choose the feature you want in Cargo.toml of this crate or use the --features in the cargo command.

 ## License